 You might also be wondering if Iceland has 24 hours of darkness during the Winter solstice.
 Throughout other parts of the year, Reykjavik’s daylight hours are far less than 24 hours, with the country experiencing extended darkness and very little sunshine.
 Throughout the winter, Iceland’s sunrise is around 11 am, and the sun sets at around 3 pm, meaning that many Icelanders working typical 9-5 jobs don’t get to see the sun at all!

 How do you sleep during the Midnight Sun?

-During the midnight sun period, and summer in general in Iceland there is a lot of light exposure, this might make it hard for some to sleep.
+During the midnight sun period in Iceland, and summer in general, in Iceland there is a lot of light exposure, which might make it hard for some to sleep.
 If your body isn’t equipped for all-nighters, you have light-sensitive eyes or daylight disturbs your sleep, then thick curtains and eye masks may be a good solution for you.

 Icelandic Traditions around the Midnight Sun